manuel-russello/ICp-banking-microservices/README.md

     - If it works without any issue, stop the server with a **SIGINT (CTRL+C)**.

+## Part 4 - Push the banking application to your GitHub repository
+1. Connect to your GitHub account or create one, it's free!
+Your username will be **YOUR_USERNAME**
+2. Create a new repository and name it `icp-code-pattern-YOUR_USERNAME` (OR FORK THE REPO?!), this will be **YOUR_REPOSITORY_NAME**

-# Step 2 - Build and deploy a docker image from this application using a docker file to ICP (worker node on Linux on Z)
+# Step 2 - Build and deploy a docker image to IBM Cloud private

-## Part 1 - Prepare the Docker image
+## Part 1 - Build the Docker image

 1. Push your code to your Git repository
     - Commit your changes: